 You’ve constructed the stove in accordance with the Construction page.
 Now you’re ready to prepare your stove for a super-remote wilderness trek.
 Preparation involves placing a proper battery in the supercharger and ensuring a proper quantity of properly sized wax fuel sticks.

 Open the supercharger lid.
 See Photo 1, below.

 Select an appropriate battery.
 See Battery, below.
 Press a fresh battery into the supercharger, with terminals mated to their opposite-shaped terminals on the supercharger.
 Close the supercharger lid.

-While you're at it, turn the four stove/pot supports so they're flush against the stove body, for compact stowage, as in Photo 1, below.
+While you're at it, turn the four stove/pot supports inward, for compact stowage, as in Photo 1, below.

 Photo 1.
 Preparation for packing.
 Photo 2.
 Ready for use.